How to make Non-Sticky Sabudana Upma / Khichdi?

 Hence, it is soaked in just enough water, slightly above the sago.

-If you are planning to make it in breakfast then soak it in the night before and if want to make it in the evening then do the soaking in the morning.
+If you are planning to make it for breakfast then soak it in the night before and if want to make it in the evening then do the soaking in the morning.

 Aunty gave me a very good tip regarding this.